Quadrifolium/tf-lyrics/en-GB/样(Young).md

 Humming that rhythm of our song,
 in the narrative plot, we're tiny and lost.
-Don't be grief, it's the same as before --
+Don't be grieved, it's the same as before --
 they come and go away, we play and leave stage.

 A ↓